Get the latest insights right in your inbox

 With the growth that accompanies a rich customer experience comes the ability to lower cost structures and simultaneously offer customers lower prices and reinvest capital into new initiatives, which for Amazon includes continuously optimizing its Prime services, for example.

-Applying the Flywheel to Your Business
+Applying the Flywheel Model to Your Business

 Every improvement you make to your own version of the flywheel business model will help accelerate your growth cycle and help you achieve your key business objectives for the year.
-Here are a few ways you can apply the principles of the Amazon flywheel to your own brands:
+Here are a few ways you can apply the principles of the Amazon flywheel concept to your own brands:

 • Keep the customer experience at the core of everything you do.
 Familiarize yourself with the compliance regulations and Terms of Service for each marketplace and channel you operate on to ensure that you maintain healthy account standings and customer performance metrics.